a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 # Chapter 2 - Exercises
 Exercises with a tick mark ☑️ represent exercises that must be submitted for the Programming Skills Portfolio as a minimum expectation.
 Completing more exercises provides the opportunity to attain higher marks.
-For each exercise you should create a new project with the name of the exercise and save it to this folder in your local repository.
+For each exercise, you should create a new project with the name of the exercise and save it to this folder in your local repository.

 Once you have completed your solution you should make sure you commit and push your solutions to your remote repository on GitHub.
 You can commit and push as many changes to your solutions as you wish, only those pushed before the deadline will be marked for the Programming Skills Portfolio.

 ---
 &nbsp;
+## Exercise 1: Welcome ☑️
+Develop a GUI program to do the following using the tkinter module
+- create a label to display the welcome message and change the label font style (font name, bold, size)
+- Set the default window size
+- Disable resizing the window
+- Add background color to the Window.

-## Exercise 1: Managing	Layout ☑️
+## Exercise 2: Managing	Layout ☑️

-### Exercise 1 a: Using pack ☑️
+### Exercise 2 a: Using pack ☑️

 Create a GUI with 4 labels using the pack() geometry as shown in the below images.
 The	first image on the left shows	the	original display and the	second image on right shows	what	happens	when	the	window	is	resized.